-• All patients must take medication EXACTLY as prescribed/ordered.

-- Keep medications in a safe and secure location. - o Theft of medication will not result in an early refill. - If you have any questions concerning medication, set up an appointment with the nurse practitioner/physician. - Because of the medication you are taking and a history of substance abuse, it is vital that you coordinate your other medical appointments or surgical/dental procedures that you have with BrightView.
+- All patients must take medication EXACTLY as prescribed/ordered. - o Do not attempt to adjust the dose of your medication up or down without consultation of your physician. - Keep medications in a safe and secure location. - o Theft of medication will not result in an early refill. - If you have any questions concerning medication, set up an appointment with the nurse practitioner/physician. - Because of the medication you are taking and a history of substance abuse, it is vital that you coordinate your other medical appointments or surgical/dental procedures that you have with BrightView.
 Plan ahead. - It is important that you tell your primary care physician or any other physician who writes a prescription that you are receiving treatment services at BrightView. - DO NOT EVER SELL YOUR MEDICATION OR TRY TO BUY M EDICATION FROM SOMEONE.
 THIS WILL LIKELY RESULT IN IMMEDIATE DISMISSAL FROM THE PROGRAM AND CAN RESULT IN LEGAL CONSEQUENCES FOR YOU AS A PATIENT. - NON-ADHERENCE WITH YOUR MEDICATION REGIMEN CAN ALSO RESULT IN RESTRICTIONS BY YOUR INSURANCE COMPANY THAT CANNOT BE RESOLVED BY THE TEAM AT BRIGHTVIEW.
 YOU MAY LOSE THE ABILITY TO GET YOUR MEDICATIONS PAID FOR BY INSURANCE. - BRING ALL MEDICATIONS PRESCRIBED BY BRIGHTVIEW PROVIDERS TO EVERY MEDICAL APPOINTMENT.